 Kenyan style Poussin sauce is my favourite spicy sauce that reminds me so much of home.
 It is hot and very addictive.
-If you’re from Kenya you definitely know what I am talking about.
+If you’re from Kenya you definitely know what I am talking about as you will have had it at Hashmi and other BBQ places.

-It can be used for chips, which is my preferred way to eat it, or used as a marinade for chicken, which is where it’s name originated from, or other meats or vegetables.
-The best part is it is so quick and easy to make.
+It can be used for chips, which is my preferred way to eat it, or used as a marinade for chicken, which is where its name originated from, or other meats, vegetables and even paneer.
+The best part is it is so quick and easy to make and can be stored for up to a week.

 Ingredients: